-The WOC could be considered as a redox accumulator to perform a four-electron reaction by collecting four electrons from four oneelectron reactions (Fig. 3).
-Most probably, in biological water oxidation, oxidation of two or three manganese ions occurs and thus a fourelectron reaction water oxidation could be performed (for reviews, see [65,66]).
-A similar strategy could be used to design an artificial water oxidizing catalyst.
+The WOC could be considered as a redox accumulator to perform a four-electron reaction by collecting four electrons from four one-electron reactions (Scheme 3).
+Most probably, in biological water oxidation, oxidation of two or three manganese ions occur and thus a four-electron reaction water oxidation could be performed (for reviews, see [65,66]).
+Similar strategy could be used to design an artificial water oxidizing catalyst.
 In other words, different manganese sites as charge accumulators and reaction centers could be considered in the design of multi-electron redox catalysis.